ygemici/osz/docs/messages.md

 Structures
 ----------

-The main inter process communication form of OS/Z tasks are message queues.
 It's a so essential type that it's defined in [etc/include/sys/types.h](https://github.com/bztsrc/osz/blob/master/etc/include/sys/types.h#L117).

 ```c
 msg_t *mq;
 ```

-The first item in the array is the header.
+The first item in the array is the queue header.
 Because the exact implementation of msghdr_t is irrelevant to the queue's user, it scope is core only and defined in [src/core/msg.h](https://github.com/bztsrc/osz/blob/master/src/core/msg.h).

 ```c